shishenyxx/DeepMosaic/README.md

 3. Q: What does Score 1, Score 2, and Score 3 mean in the output file?

    A: The three scores are combined information from the complex features extracted by the neural network, from our experiences, Score 1 is more like a "het and homo probability", Score 2&3, especially Score 3 is more like a "potential mosaic possibility".
 In other words, the higher Score 1 is, the more likely the candidate is a germline variant, whereas the higher Score 3 is, the more likely the candidate is a mosaic variant.
 But both categories contained a lot of potential artifacts, that's why for the final output we included a more complex classifier.

+4. Q: How to deal with mitochondria and sex chromosomes?

+   A: First you should choose a reference genome that supports mitochondria as a separate chromosome.
+DeepMosaic is not specifically trained on mitochondria variants so we can't guarantee the result, thus we suggest to remove the MT variants from DeepMosaic input.
+For sex chromosomes, DeepMosaic takes into consideration the biological gender of the input sample and also considered the pseduo autosomal regions separately.

 [Return to Contents](#Contents)